| | | | | |

 Turkey Pot Pie Recipe

-No sweat if it’s not Thanksgiving and you don’t have leftovers on hand.
+If it’s not Thanksgiving and you don’t have leftovers, no sweat.
 You can use this recipe to make a chicken pot pie.
-Anytime I have leftover roast chicken or turkey, I use the leftovers to make one of these easy dinner recipes.

 Let’s get started!